outworldly/PMC/Europe.md

    - Agencies designated to ensure compliance and enforce the export controls would also incur costs.
    - The exact sum involved would depend on the extent of the licensing regime sought.

-It is important to note that these estimated costs are based on the scenario proposed for the Export Control Bill and may vary depending on the final scope and implementation of the controls.